rabbitmq/erlang-rpm/README.md

 ## Implicit OpenSSL/libcrypto Dependency

 This package intentionally does not include OpenSSL/libcrypto.
 It must be provisioned separately.
-Recent Erlang versions require a modern OpenSSL version, e.g. `1.0.2`.
+Recent Erlang versions require a modern OpenSSL version, currently this means `1.0.2` or later.

 ## Supported CentOS Versions